steelersrg8/Bootcamp-RUT-VIRT-AI-PT-09-2024-U-LOLC-MTTH-Project-2/README.md

 ```

 ###### **Install Dependencies**
-Ensure you have the necessary packages installed.
-Since there's no requirements.txt or package.json provided, manually install the required packages.
+Manually install the required packages.
 For example, if the project uses Python and requires pandas and matplotlib, install them using:

 ```
 pip install pandas matplotlib
 ```
-Adjust the package names based on the project's specific requirements.
 <br>
 ###### **Run the Analysis**